danglorioso/under-30/README.md

 brace ("{") at the start and their closing curly brace ("}") at the end.
 Nested curly braces within the function do not interfere with this automatic detection process.
+- **Customizable Function Length Limit**: Users can set their own function length limit through a command, allowing flexibility to adhere to different coding standards.
 - **Lightweight and Efficient**: Designed to have minimal impact on the performance of VS Code, ensuring a smooth and responsive coding experience.